-For all Allied Health Profession (AHP) services, a local target of 9 weeks was identified as the standard which should be met from referral to initial appointment.
+For all Allied Health Profession (AHP) services, a local target of 9 weeks has been identified as the standard which should be met from referral to initial appointment.

-For information, phase B of the AHP Clinical Productivity programme was approved by the Strategy Group in April 2017.
+Phase B of the AHP Clinical Productivity programme was approved by the Strategy Group in April 2017.
 The 18 week program commenced w/c 17th April 2017.
+The project has now been handed over to the AHP Clinical Productivity Operational Group and the changes are being embedded as business as usual.